LOINC helps providers and payers speak the same language

 - The preferred (generic) document codes that have clinically-relevant HL7 implementation guides

-- The HL7 AWG-approved document codes don't yet have an implementation guide
+- The HL7 AWG-approved document codes that don't yet have an implementation guide

 For Attachment Responders (e.g. Providers)

-For both requestors and responders looking for appropriate LOINC codes to use in attachments, that content can found easily in RELMA through a special form for browsing the attachment content.
+Both requestors and responders can easily find appropriate LOINC codes to use in attachments with RELMA.
+RELMA has a special form for browsing the attachment content.
 Just look for the HIPAA menu and you'll be on your way.

 In RELMA, you can also find attachment content by searching on the HL7_ATTACHMENT_STRUCTURE field with RELMA's easy to use search syntax.